X

 This is a way of selling out your startup’s shares or part of the stock to companies or venture capitalists privately.
 With private offers, less time is needed to plan and execute the private offer.
 This method doesn’t involve money as it is free and requires no real formal registration to do.
 The business is privately offered usually to individuals or companies with the same goals and interests.
 A lot of online-based startups – and even other normal ones – have found ways to raise money online using several methods, including private offers and crowdfunding.

-Holding On to your Cash Cow
+Holding On to Your Cash Cow

 Venture Capital Companies

-Investors want returns on their investments, and one way to assure them of that is by keeping steady cash flow in the business.
+Investors want returns on their investments, and one way to assure them of that is by keeping a steady cash flow in the business.
 This can be achieved by refinancing through venture capital companies.
 These companies usually invest in promising startups by pumping cash into the startup.
 They provide an unshakeable source of funds for increased growth and development of the startup.
-Also, with the increased investments, they help draw the attention of other high spending investors to the startup.
+Also, with the increased investments, they help draw the attention of other high-spending investors to the startup.

 Other exit strategies include removing yourself from the business and letting others carry it forward or entirely dissolving the startup.
-Even if nobody wants to do that, they may be useful ways to exit.
+Even if nobody wants to do that, there may be useful ways to exit.

 Every startup has an exit strategy that is most suitable for its goals.
-The best exit strategy will help you satisfy your investors by giving them returns on investments, make a profit even when your stake is reduced in the business, or reduce your losses if the startup fails.
+The best exit strategy will help you satisfy your investors by giving them returns on investments, making a profit even when your stake is reduced in the business, or reducing your losses if the startup fails.
 As such, it is best to carefully consider and decide on which exit strategy will be best for your firm.
 We recommend that you also consider these few things before choosing your exit:

 • Consider the possible reason/motive for your exit.